Karl Richter (sport shooter)

-Karl G. B. Richter (14 December 1876 - 30 November 1959) was a Swedish sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.
+Karl Gustav Bernhardt Richter (14 December 1876 - 30 November 1959) was a Swedish sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.

-In 1920 he won the bronze medal as member of the Swedish team in the team clay pigeons competition.
-He also participated in the individual trap event but his result is unknown.
-Four years later he finished fifth with the Swedish team in the team clay pigeons competition.
+In 1920, he won the bronze medal as a member of the Swedish team in the team clay pigeons competition.
+He also participated in the individual trap event, but his result is unknown.
+Four years later, he finished fifth with the Swedish team in the team clay pigeons competition.